Airlines desperately need people to fly. That's why the top 3 US carriers are dumping change fees - KESQ

 “The airlines are in a position where they are not generating a lot of revenue,” said Helane Becker, airline analyst at Cowen.
 “If this gets people to book, that’s a huge positive for them.”

-Becker said that most of the fees were paid by business travelers in the past, but most business travel remains grounded — only about 5% of pre-Covid levels by her estimate.
+Becker said the fees hit leisure travelers particularly hard, because they buy bargain tickets that don’t allow changes.
+But those leisure travelers are the only ones booking flights right now, as most business travel remains grounded — only about 5% of pre-Covid levels by her estimate.

 “Even if you want to travel on business, I’m not sure that corporate clients want you in their office,” she said.